Annuals, Evergreen, Perennials, Flowers

 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.

-To 6–8 in. high and 1 ft.wide.
+Grows to 6–8 in. high and 1 ft. wide.
 Evergreen.
-Broad, leathery gray-green leaves, sometimes with mealy, powdery coating that spots and runs in rain.
+Broad, leathery gray-green leaves, sometimes with mealy, powdery coating that spots and runs in the rain.
 In early spring, bears clustered blooms in white, cream, yellow, orange, pink, rose, red, purple, blue, or brownish, with a white or yellow eye.
 Usually grown in pots for display.
 Many named varieties are offered; some have green or near-black flowers rimmed in mealy powder or in a contrasting color.

-To 6–8 in. high and 1 ft.wide.
+Grows to 6–8 in. high and 1 ft. wide.
 Evergreen.
-Broad, leathery gray-green leaves, sometimes with mealy, pow...
+Broad, leathery gray-green leaves, sometimes wi...

 From the mountains of central and southern Europe.
 This slow-growing, extremely variable species can r...